bmihaljevic/tfg-interpretml/log.md

-## 2024-12-02
+## 2024-12-03

 ### Summary of the Day
-- Total Hours Worked: 2
+- Total Hours Worked: 1.5
-- Main Objective: Understand and investigate about the three topics mentioned in the meeting.
+- Main Objective: Understanding of Discriminant Analysis (linear and quadratic).

 ### Tasks Completed
-1. Proved that GaussianNB from sklearn can't handle missing data.
-2. Understood that Naive Bayes should handle missing data without problem, because it can be ignored.
-3. Investigate about the uploading of a package to the PyPi repository.
-4. Started reading about Discriminant Analysis.
+1. Read documentation about LDA and QDA

 ### In-Progress
 - Naive Bayes Implementation and Visualization for Binary Classification.